Background pattern

 Consult your doctor or pharmacist before starting to use Celecrem 0.5 mg/g cream.

-• Corticosteroid medications have significant effects on the body.
-Do not apply the cream to large areas of the body or for prolonged periods, as this significantly increases the risk of adverse effects.
+• Anti-inflammatory drugs (corticosteroids) have significant effects on the body.
+The cream should not be applied to large areas of the body or for prolonged periods, as this significantly increases the risk of side effects.

-• If a hypersensitivity reaction occurs, discontinue treatment and seek appropriate therapy.
+• If a hypersensitivity reaction occurs, discontinue treatment and appropriate therapy should be indicated.

-• If you develop an infection during use of this medication, consult your doctor about treatment.
+• If an infection develops during the use of this medicine, you should consult your doctor about its treatment.

-• Do not apply the medication with occlusive dressings (or impermeable materials, such as some diapers), or in skin folds, such as the groin or armpits.
+• The medicine should not be applied with occlusive dressings (or air-impermeable materials, such as some diapers), nor in skin folds, such as the groin or armpits.

 • Do not apply to the face.

-• This medication should not come into contact with the eyes, mouth, open wounds, or mucous membranes (such as the genital area).
+• This medicine should not come into contact with the eyes, mouth, open wounds or mucous membranes (such as the genital area).

-• If you use this medication for conditions other than those for which it was prescribed, you may mask symptoms and make it difficult to diagnose and treat correctly.
+• If you use this medicine for diseases other than those for which it has been prescribed, it may mask symptoms and make diagnosis and correct treatment more difficult.

-• If you are being treated for psoriasis, it is recommended to have strict medical supervision of your condition to observe any possible worsening.
+• If you are being treated for psoriasis, strict medical supervision of your disease is recommended to observe any possible worsening.

 • Contact your doctor if you experience blurred vision or other visual disturbances.